sirbebop2k/tradingStrategies/README.md

 ## To do goals:
 - Enact measures to deal with order not being filled (though extremely unlikely)
-- perhaps switch from REST to WebSockets to get more continuous data
+- Perhaps switch from REST to WebSockets to get more continuous data
-- develop Bollinger strategy, and perhaps integrate with the exisitng MACD one
+- Develop Bollinger strategy, and perhaps integrate with the exisitng MACD one